prakashDoss/services-prerequisites/README.md

 - https://github.com/prakashDoss/service-one
 - https://github.com/prakashDoss/service-two.git

-# How to run ?
+# How To Run ?

 1. Download the Nodejs from the official site - downlaod here (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 2. Downlaod the MongoDB from the official site download here (https://docs.mongodb.com/manual/administration/install-enterprise/)

-3. Downlod the RabbitMQ from the offficial site  download here (https://www.rabbitmq.com/download.html) - its an optinal we can use Docker composer from the services-prerequisites repo
+3. Downlod the RabbitMQ from the offficial site  download here (https://www.rabbitmq.com/download.html) - its an optional we can use Docker composer from the services-prerequisites repo

-# Setup and  Execution - services-prerequisites Repo
+# Setup And  Execution - services-prerequisites Repo

 1. clone the services-prerequisites Repo and Run Rabbit Mq and MongoDB docker composer.
 Please make sure your machine docker is up and running.